-If you no longer drive or your license is suspended, you may be tempted to let your insurance slide and save a little money.
-If you own a vehicle that someone else is driving, however, you’re legally required to have car insurance in most states.
+If you no longer drive or your license is suspended, you may be tempted to let your insurance slide to save a little money.
+But if you own a vehicle someone else drives, you're legally required to have car insurance in most states.

 Let's examine the options available and learn how to get car insurance without a driver's license.